Janus (spacecraft)

-Janus is a planned NASA mission that will send dual space probes, Serenity and Mayhem, to visit asteroids that will be chosen prior to launch date.
-The mission is part of NASA's SIMPLEx program and was expected to be launched in October 2023 as a secondary payload on Falcon Heavy together with the Psyche spacecraft, but it was removed due to an inability to reach its target from that launch date.
-On 3 September 2020, Janus successfully passed Key Decision Point-C and was approved for the final design of hardware.
-The mission budget is limited to US$55 million.
-Currently the new launch date and new launch vehicle is yet to be confirmed.
+Janus was a planned NASA mission that would have sent dual space probes to visit asteroids chosen prior to launch.
+The mission was part of NASA's SIMPLEx program and was expected to be launched in 2022 as a secondary payload on Falcon Heavy together with the Psyche spacecraft, but it was removed due to delays with Psyche.
+The mission budget was limited to US$55 million.

+The mission was cancelled in July 2023 and both spacecraft were placed into long-term storage.

 Spacecraft

 The two small 36 kg spacecraft —which fall under the 180 kg mass limit for SIMPLEx missions — will conduct stand-alone planetary science missions.
 The spacecraft is jointly developed by two teams, based at the University of Colorado Boulder (led by Daniel Scheeres) and at Lockheed Martin (led by Josh Wood).
-The two spacecraft, Janus A and B, also go by Serenity and Mayhem.

 Instruments

-The Janus team plans to image the two asteroids in visible and infrared light, using the ECAM-M50 (visible) and ECAM-IR3a (infrared) cameras.
+The Janus team planned to image the two asteroids in visible and infrared light, using the ECAM-M50 (visible) and ECAM-IR3a (infrared) cameras.
 These cameras were developed by Malin Space Science Systems and successfully used on the OSIRIS-REx asteroid sample return mission.